 - Disable power management.
 This goes hand-in-hand with C States.
 Just turn off power management altogether.
 Get your energy savings via consolidation.
 You can also buy lower wattage systems.

 - Disable SCSI BIOSs.
-Unless you are booting your host from a SAN, kill the BIOSs on your SCSI adapters.
-It doesn’t do anything good or bad for a running Hyper-V host but slows down physical boot times.
+Unless you plan to boot your host from a SAN, kill the BIOSs on your SCSI adapters.
+A SCSI card’s BIOS doesn’t do anything good or bad for a running Hyper-V host, but it slows down physical boot times.

 - Disable BIOS-set VLAN IDs on physical NICs.
 Some network adapters support VLAN tagging through boot-up interfaces.
 If you then bind a Hyper-V virtual switch to one of those adapters, you could encounter all sorts of network nastiness.

-I wish the IT world would learn to cope with the fact that rotating hard disks do not move data very quickly.
+I wish the IT world would learn to accept that rotating hard disks do not move data very quickly.
 If you just can’t cope with that, buy a gigantic lot of them and make big RAID 10 arrays.
 Or, you could get a stack of SSDs.
 Don’t get six or so spinning disks and get sad that they “only” move data at a few hundred megabytes per second.
 That’s how the tech works.